johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/XC.1 Intro to Cross Country Flying.md

 ### Objective
 Now that you've soloed, we're going to start working on cross-country flying.
 "Cross country" just refers to a flight that starts at point A and ends at point B.  Point B could be a lunch stop a half hour away, or a vacation destination where you're carrying friends and luggage.
 In all these cases, cross-country flights add a new dimension to flying, and require the pilot to be familiar with many more subjects and procedures.

-Lessons XC.2-7^[May be helpful to review flow from [[~ PPL Blocks of Learning.png]]] cover all the subjects required to plan and execute a successful cross-country flight.
+Lessons XC.2-7^[May be helpful to review flow from [[~ PPL Blocks of Learning.png]] and [[XC Syllabus Topics On Flight Plan.pdf]]] cover all the subjects required to plan and execute a successful cross-country flight.
 At a high level, these subjects include:
 - More detail on airport procedures, including non-towered airports
 - Planning and plotting a course, keeping in mind obstacles and airspace restrictions, and making use of radio navigation aids
 - Computing weight & balance when you have more passengers, luggage, and fuel